 Most developers have a preference of IDE (integrated development environment) that they've customized in a way that helps them write code seamlessly.
 A test environment is unfamiliar, and it's harder for a software engineer to function optimally.
 This is especially true when the test requires the use of not just a programming language in a simple code editor but instead is testing for front-end/ backend code framework capabilities.

 Developers often challenge the validity of coding tests/ assessments because of these and other reasons and understandably so.

 So, should we skip coding tests altogether?

 That is not an option.
 Anyone who has been involved in tech hiring knows that there are enough developers in the world who aren't qualified enough for the role, making it necessary to have some kind of a litmus test that candidates must pass before being invited to an interview.

 Software engineers tend to not be good at selling themselves, and great candidates often massively undersell themselves on paper.
 At best, a resume screen helps you eliminate some candidates who are very clearly not qualified for the role and sort resumes by priority.
 Beyond that, using a resume filter has an inherent bias towards candidates with good credentials (education and work history).
 Good programmers can come from anywhere, and using keyword matching means you're probably missing out on a lot of great candidates.
 But if companies start interviewing everyone who applies, it would take up all of the engineering team's time just to interview candidates.

-Now that we've established the need for an assessment solution, how do we evaluate if the assessment solution we're using for our hiring is a good one?
+How do we evaluate if an assessment solution is a good one?